HackBulgaria/Programming101-2/week0/3-Python-file-system-problems/README.md

     print(arg)
 ```

-Now, if we run the following command on the shell, we will see the output
+Now, if we run the following command on the shell, we will see the output:

 ```
-$ py argv.py hello.txt program.py script.py
+$ python3 argv.py hello.txt program.py script.py
 argv.py
 hello.txt
 program.py
 script.py
 ```

-__IMPORTANT:__ The first argument is always the file name!
+__IMPORTANT:__ In Python, the first argument is always the file name!

 ## Problem F1 - Implement the cat command - Print file contents

-In linux, there is a very useful command, called ```cat```:
+In Linux, there is a very useful command, called `cat`:

 ```
 $ cat file.txt